-After that you may feel the urge to rush off to another part of Australia.
-But there’s value in sticking around as there are countless great things to see in Victoria outside of Melbourne and often the easiest way to see them is on a day trip from Melbourne.
+After that, you may feel the urge to rush off to another part of Australia.
+However, there’s value in sticking around as there are countless great things to see in Victoria outside of Melbourne, and often the easiest way to see them is on a day trip.
 The best day trips from Melbourne show you all the great things Australia has to offer, from wildlife and nature to pristine coastline.
-You’ll be amazed at how easy it is to see some of the best places to visit in Victoria all from the comfort of your homebase in Melbourne.
+You’ll be amazed at how easy it is to see some of the best places to visit in Victoria all from the comfort of your base in Melbourne.

 How to Get Around

 Although many of these day trips can be undertaken with public transport, consider renting a car for the day to give yourself more flexibility and independence.
 Your own four wheels allow you to be in control of your time and schedule, and depending on how many people are in your group, renting a car might even work out cheaper than other forms of transportation.
 You can compare car rental deals and find the cheapest prices at Rentalcars.com, an aggregation site that searches and displays prices and availability from hundreds of car rental companies so that you can be sure of getting the best possible car for your budget.

 Don’t want to drive or deal with the hassle of public transport?
 No worries, we’ve listed the best tour for each day trip (where available).